hashgraph/hedera-services/platform-sdk/docs/base/logging/logging.md

 ## Hedera Logging API

+> [!WARNING]
+> The API is currently in develpment and is not optimized for production use.
+ It is subject to change without notice.

 ### Introduction
 The Hedera Logging API is a custom logging facade which is crafted to meet our unique requirements, ensuring compatibility with various software integrations.
-It acts as a bridge, redirecting events from our facade to SLF4J, providing flexibility for projects dependent on our modules.
+It acts as a bridge, redirecting events from eg SLF4J to our facade, providing flexibility for all dependencies used in the project.

 ### Architecture and Configuration
 The architecture does not dictate the format of logging output, allowing for a wide range of output options.
 This flexibility permits various configurations, from console outputs to integrations with systems like Graylog or Kibana.

 ### Features of the Logging Facade
 The facade goes beyond mere message logging, encapsulating rich information within each logging event.
 Key features include:

-1. **Support for Message Placeholders**
+1. Support for Message Placeholders
-2. **Event Origin Tracking**
+2. Event Origin Tracking
-3. **Timestamp Inclusion**
+3. Timestamp Inclusion
-4. **Thread Identification**
+4. Thread Identification
-5. **Throwable Cause Handling**
+5. Throwable Cause Handling
-6. **Support for Various Log Levels**
+6. Support for Various Log Levels
-7. **Marker Support**
+7. Marker Support
-8. **Key-Value Based Metadata**
+8. Key-Value Based Metadata
-9. **Mapped Diagnostic Context (MDC) Support**
+9. Mapped Diagnostic Context (MDC) Support

 ---